HTV04/funkin-rewritten/README.md

 Also, derivative works (mods, forks, etc.) of FNF Rewritten must be open-source.
 The build methods shown in this README technically make one's code open-source anyway, but uploading it to GitHub or a similar platform is advised.

 # Building
+To build the Nintendo Switch version of FNF Rewritten, switch to the `switch` branch and follow the instructions in the README.

 ## Unix-like (macOS, Linux, etc.)
 ### LOVE file
 * Run `make`